 - Time of Day: For outdoor sessions, the most flattering light is found within 2 hours of sunrise or sunset.
 Obviously, the specific times will vary depending on the time of year (December sunset sessions are a lot earlier than June sunset sessions!).
 For indoor sessions, you actually want to schedule in the middle of the day, if at all possible so we have as much light as possible to work with indoors.
 So your session time will depend very much on what time of year it is, and the location.
 Timing is also important for families with little kids — when at all possible, I always try to work around nap time and meal time to help ensure that kids are in the best mood possible.

-- Family Sessions take up to two hours — sometimes they are shorter, sometimes the full time, but I find that amount of time gives kids a chance to warm up well so we can get some great shots.
+- Family Sessions take up to an hour — sometimes they are shorter, sometimes the full time, but I find that amount of time gives kids a chance to warm up well so we can get some great shots.

 All of my family sessions take place on location, whether that’s at your home, your favorite park, or another outdoor spot.
 If your family has a favorite spot, that’s always my go-to, since I think it helps personalize the session some andmake it even more special for your family.
 If you don’t, though, no worries!
 I have a whole list of locations I love, and we can chat about what will work best for you!

 - It can be helpful to talk to children ahead of time about what’s going to happen, and, if you’re comfortable with it, set up some sort of reward for cooperation (it could be something immediate, like a small pile of m&ms, which can be doled out throughout the session for cheerful cooperation, or a slightly bigger treat to be given at the end like a cookie or a small toy).